ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

 with a couple of the gaping holes in Liquibase's documentation of the XML.

-Note that wile the Groovy DSL fully supports using absolute paths for changelogs, we strongly reccommend using relative paths instead.
+Note that wile the Groovy DSL fully supports using absolute paths for changelogs, we strongly recommend using relative paths instead.
 When Liquibase sees an absolute path for a changelog, all changes included by that changelog will also have absolute path names, even if the `include` or `includeAll` element used the `relativeToChangeLog` attribute.
-This will cause problems in multi-developer environments because the diffence in the users' directories will cause Liquibase to think that the changes are new, and it will try to run them again.
+This will cause problems in multi-developer environments because the difference in the users' directories will cause Liquibase to think that the changes are new, and it will try to run them again.

 ##### Deprecated and Unsupported Items
 * Liquibase has a `whereParam` element for changes like the `update` change.